 Average Weather in Honolulu Hawaii, United States

-In Honolulu, the temperature typically varies from 68°F to 87°F over the course of the year, and is rarely below 63°F or above 89°F.
+The climate in Honolulu is warm, muggy, windy, and mostly clear.
+Over the course of the year, the temperature typically varies from 68°F to 87°F and is rarely below 63°F or above 89°F.

 Average High and Low Temperature